 Send your sample to our laboratory free of charge in the enclosed return mailing envelope.
 Your sample will be analysed in our specialised laboratory.

 After just a few days you will receive your results in a detailed results report.

 Certified laboratory and quality management

-At cerascreen® , we have carefully selected trusted laboratory partners, such as DST Diagnostic Systems & Technologies, who have specialised in holistic human diagnostics for over 10 years and are located in Schwerin, Germany.
-The cerascreen concept is based on the long-standing experience of DST Diagnostic System & Technologies in human diagnostics along with the expertise and advice offered by experienced health specialists across various disciplines throughout Europe.
+At cerascreen®, we have carefully selected trusted laboratory partners, such as DST Diagnostic Systems & Technologies located in Schwerin, Germany, who have specialised in holistic human diagnostics for over 10 years.
+In addition to the long-standing experience of DST Diagnostic System & Technologies, the cerascreen concept is also based on the expertise and advice offered by experienced health specialists from various disciplines throughout Europe.

 - DIN EN ISO 13485

 - Several pages of illustrated instructions, explaining step by step how a blood sample is taken and how the test is performed

 - Activation card with test ID for registration

 - Disinfection cloth, swab, plaster, 2 lancets CE 0344, blood collection tube, transport tubes

 - Pre-addressed and pre-paid return mailing envelope, which you can use to send your blood sample back to our laboratory free of charge using Royal Mail